rmgeguera/academic-kickstart/content/home/demo.md

 +++

 Welcome to the [xlingumass](https://github.com/xlingumass) fork of the **Academic Kickstart** template!

 You can push the site to GitHub pages or with the space UMass provides.
-Deployment docs [here](https://sourcethemes.com/academic/docs/deployment/).
+You can find the README for this fork [here](https://github.com/rmgeguera/academic-kickstart) and the Academic theme's documentation on hosting/deploying your site [here](https://sourcethemes.com/academic/docs/deployment/).

 For reference, here's Academic's [Getting Started](https://sourcethemes.com/academic/docs/get-started/) guide on personalizing the template and [adding your own content](https://sourcethemes.com/academic/docs/managing-content/).